PostHog/template-typescript/README.md

 ## Get on with it

 1. Update fields `name`, `description`, `keywords`, `respository`, `bugs` and `homepage` in `package.json`.
 2. Run `yarn` to install dependencies.
+Note: file `yarn.lock` will be created.
+Commit this.
 3. Write your package, starting with `src/index.ts`!